|Preface--Introduction||Collecting Status||Health Advisory|

 Photomicrographs graciously provided by Mr. Farrall S. Smith, who gave the following information regarding his techniques: "Rather than microscopically examining cleaned, dry material, I place the material in a glass Petri dish and cover the material with clean water.
 In the wetted state, color & detail really jump out.
 I make two visual passes over the material; once with transmitted light up from the bottom (best for internal detail of the fossil) and once with reflected light from above (best for external detail and coloration).
 This technique makes for sharp & detailed micro-photographs."

-Click on the image for a larger picture--and for several additional black and white images of three-dimensional insect and spider specimens recovered from calcareous concretions in the middle Miocene Barstow Formation, Fossil Insect Canyon, Mojave Desert, California.
+Click on the image for a larger picture--and for several additional black and white images of three-dimensional insect, crustacean, and spider specimens recovered from calcareous concretions in the middle Miocene Barstow Formation, Fossil Insect Canyon, Mojave Desert, California.
 All but three of the images came from a specific Public Domain source.

 This is a mature larva of a predacious diving water beetle, Shistomerus californense--a co-dominant in the Barstow fossil arthropod fauna.
 It is 8 millimeters long (about a third of an inch).
 It's most closely related to the living water beetle Dronectes striatellus, widely distributed throughout the southwestern United States, and was dissolved free from a calcium carbonate concretion with a diluted solution of formic acid.